-Many of the most severe impacts from mining (Table 7.2), such as direct disturbance to the seafloor from seabed collection, only occur at the mine site and the same area of seafloor is unlikely to be mined more than once.
+Many of the most severe impacts from mining (Error!
+Reference source not found.), such as direct disturbance to the seafloor from seabed collection, only occur at the mine site and the same area of seafloor is unlikely to be mined more than once.
 With sufficient separation, cumulative impacts will be limited to interactions with non-mining impacts.
 However, there is the potential for multiple direct impacts, such as those targeting resources associated with the same rare communities, such as hydrothermal vent communities potentially, to lead to cumulative effects, such as impacts on connectivity between populations.